Vix1209/Vix1209/README.md

 * ✉️  You can contact me at [ucheofor2015@gmail.com](mailto:ucheofor2015@gmail.com)
 * 🧠  I'm currently learning React.js using Typescript
 * 🤝  I'm open to collaborating on Frontend and Backend jobs
-* ⚡  I cherish goals, as well as Moments.
+* ⚡  I cherish goals, as well as moments.
 That's why I aim high, while keeping the spirit alive.

 ### Skills